ucr-rhic/ucr-rhic.github.io/how-tos/star_alma9.md

 Ref: @[July 14, 2025] > [STAR Software Mattermost chat link to fix issue with STAR_ROOT not found](https://chat.sdcc.bnl.gov/star/pl/3tw7krm3a7by8cakfw9jo7inca)

-**The information contained herein is valid as of the time of writing January 30, 2026 and may change as the STAR software develops**
+**The information contained herein is valid as of the time of the last update, March 18, 2026 and may change as the STAR software develops**

 ## Summary